2 Kings 23

 2 Kings 23:1-3The Covenant Renewed

 The Book of the Covenant has been found in the temple.
 Some scholars identify this as Deuteronomy, or a portion of it - the law of Moses that had been lost to Judah, perhaps hidden during Manasseh's reign of idolatry.
 Its discovery is not an accident.
-It becomes the catalyst for Josiah's transformation and the transformation of a kingdom.123
+It becomes the catalyst for Josiah's transformation and the transformation of a kingdom.

 Josiah gathers not just the leaders but "all the people, both small and great."
 This is not a private observance.
 The king stands by a pillar - a place of witness and authority - and reads the words of the covenant aloud.
 The entire community hears the law together.
 And in that hearing, something ancient awakens.

-4And the king commanded Hilkiah the high priest, and the priests of the second order, and the keepers of the door, to bring forth out of the temple of the Lord all the vessels that were made for Baal, and for the grove, and for all the host of heaven: and he burned them without Jerusalem in the fields of Kidron, and carried the ashes of them unto Bethel.
+4And the king commanded Hilkiah the high priest, and the priests of the second order, and the keepers of the door, to bring forth out of the temple of the LORD all the vessels that were made for Baal, and for the grove, and for all the host of heaven: and he burned them without Jerusalem in the fields of Kidron, and carried the ashes of them unto Bethel.
 5And he put down the idolatrous priests, whom the kings of Judah had ordained to burn incense in the high places in the cities of Judah, and in the places round about Jerusalem; them also that burned incense unto Baal, to the sun, and to the moon, and to the planets, and to all the host of heaven.
-6And he brought out the grove from the house of the Lord, without Jerusalem, unto the brook Kidron, and burned it at the brook Kidron, and stamped it small to powder, and cast the powder thereof upon the graves of the children of the people.
-7And he brake down the houses of the sodomites, that were by the house of the Lord, where the women wove hangings for the grove.
-8And he brought all the priests out of the cities of Judah, and defiled the high places where the priests had burned incense, from Geba to Beersheba: and he brake down the high places of the gates that were in the entering in of the gate of Joshua the governor of the city, which were on a man's left hand at the gate of the city.
+6And he brought out the grove from the house of the LORD, without Jerusalem, unto the brook Kidron, and burned it at the brook Kidron, and stamped it small to powder, and cast the powder thereof upon the graves of the children of the people.
+7And he brake down the houses of the sodomites, that were by the house of the LORD, where the women wove hangings for the grove.
+8And he brought all the priests out of the cities of Judah, and defiled the high places where the priests had burned incense, from Geba to Beersheba, and brake down the high places of the gates that were in the entering in of the gate of Joshua the governor of the city, which were on a man’s left hand at the gate of the city.

-9Nevertheless the priests of the high places came not up to the altar of the Lord in Jerusalem, but they did eat of the unleavened bread among their brethren.
-10And he defiled Topheth, which is in the valley of the children of Hinnom, that no man might make his son or his daughter to pass through the fire to Molech.
-11And he took away the horses that the kings of Judah had given to the sun, by the entering in of the house of the Lord, by the chamber of Nathan-melech the chamberlain, which was in the suburbs; and burned the chariots of the sun with fire.
-12And the altars that were on the top of the upper chamber of Ahaz, which the kings of Judah had made, and the altars which Manasseh had made in the two courts of the house of the Lord, did the king beat down, and brake them down from thence, and cast the dust of them into the brook Kidron.
-13And the high places that were before Jerusalem, on the right hand of the mount of corruption, which Solomon the king of Israel had builded for Ashtoreth the abomination of the Zidonians, and for Chemosh the abomination of the Moabites, and for Milcom the abomination of the children of Ammon, did the king defile.
-14And he brake the images, and cut down the groves, and filled their places with the bones of men.
+12And the altars that were on the top of the upper chamber of Ahaz, which the kings of Judah had made, and the altars which Manasseh had made in the two courts of the house of the LORD, did the king beat down, and brake them down from thence, and cast the dust of them into the brook Kidron.
+13And the high places that were before Jerusalem, which were on the right hand of the mount of corruption, which Solomon the king of Israel had builded for Ashtoreth the abomination of the Zidonians, and for Chemosh the abomination of the Moabites, and for Milcom the abomination of the children of Ammon, did the king defile.
+14And he brake in pieces the images, and cut down the groves, and filled their places with the bones of men.

 Josiah's reform is not superficial.
 He does not merely remove idols from the temple; he travels the length of Judah from Geba to Beersheba and defiles every high place - the altars where false priests have burned incense for generations.
 To defile a high place means to make it ritually unusable, permanently broken.